firoyj/firoyj.github.io/_posts/2023-11-29-smart-contract-events.md

 ### Step 3: Setting up Hardhat

 Next, set up Hardhat, a development environment for Ethereum-like networks.
-Navigate to the project folder and install the required packages:
+In the terminal, navigate to the project folder and install the required packages:

 ```shell
 cd your-project-folder